matrixdesign-ui/matrix_website/README.md

 If the deployment fails:
 1. Check the Actions tab in your GitHub repository
 2. Look at the deployment logs for specific error messages
+3. Ensure GitHub Pages is enabled in your repository settings (Settings > Pages)
-3. Ensure all dynamic routes have proper getStaticPaths configuration
+4. Make sure all dynamic routes have proper getStaticPaths configuration
-4. Make sure there are no conflicting paths in your pages
+5. Verify there are no conflicting paths in your pages